Data Visualization Guide

 Final information architectrure

-Before publication, the guide went through multiple review rounds.
-Accessibility specialists validated color contrast, keyboard navigation, and ARIA labeling.
-Internal teams tested the guide in their workflows, helping identify areas where instructions or examples needed simplification.
+Before publication, the guide went through multiple internal review rounds.
+Cross-functional teams tested the content in their actual workflows, helping identify areas where instructions or examples needed simplification — ensuring the guide was as usable for a data analyst as it was for a front-end developer.

 The Solution